tonimichel/webkitpony/docs/understanding.rst

         })
 })

-As you might notice, this principle is quite similar to django except, that the view takes a webview object instead of request and returns webview.render instead of a HttpResponse.
-Again the ``webview.render`` is quite similar to ``django.shortcuts.render``.
+As you might notice, this principle is similar to django except, that the view takes a webview object instead of request and returns webview.render instead of a HttpResponse.
+Again the ``webview.render`` is comparable to ``django.shortcuts.render``.
 It takes a template and a template context.
 The templates themselfs build upon `jinja2 <http://jinja.pocoo.org/>`_\.